3ds Max vs Maya

 On the other hand, Maya's strength lies in its comprehensive rigging and animation tools, offering unparalleled control over character animations and complex scenes.
 Its scripting capabilities through MEL (Maya Embedded Language) also provide a significant edge for developers and advanced users who need to automate tasks or customize workflows.
 Despite their similarities, these differences make them suitable for different types of projects and user needs.

-emoji_events Winner: Maya
+emoji_events Winner: 3ds Max

 verified Confidence: High